Aliaric/comic_talk/README.md

 # Comic Talk

-It was test task for[Pfofis group](https://profis-group.com), create a simple comment section.
+It was test task for[Profis group](https://profis-group.com), create a simple comment section.

 ## Getting Started